Magnit: History

 The founder of Magnit retail chain, Sergey Galitsky, established JSC Tander in 1995.

 In 2004, the retail chain was "rebooted", adopting the convenience store format.
 At the same time, the company was wrapping up its wholesale operations that distributed household chemicals and perfumes, and switched capacity from its Krasnodar-based trade centre to the distribution complex in Kropotkin.
-Six years after its establishment, Magnit retail chain grew to 1000 stores all over the country.
-In 2005, the number of stores was already 1500; the company overtook Pyaterochka in total revenue.
+Six years after its establishment, the Magnit retail chain expanded to 1,000 stores nationwide.
+In 2005, the number of stores had already reached 1,500; the company surpassed Pyaterochka in total revenue.

-In 2010, Deloitte – a multinational consulting services provider – included Magnit in its list of the world’s top 250 retailers.
+In 2010, Deloitte – a multinational consulting services provider – included Magnit in its list of the world's top 250 retailers.
 The same year, the company opened its first store under the drogerie format – Magnit Cosmetic.

 In 2014, Magnit became the largest Russian importer.
 During the same year, its stores were equipped with cashless payment terminals and started introducing self-service checkouts.
 The company began construction of its own greenhouse complex in Krasnodar Krai.
-In 2015, Magnit became the first Russian chain to reach the 10,000-store milestone and demonstrated record growth rates.
+In 2015, Magnit became the first Russian chain to reach the 10,000-store milestone, demonstrating record growth rates.
 Analytical data showed that every 10th ruble spent by Russian households went to Magnit.

 In 2017, Magnit increased the number of its distribution centres to 36.
 The company also launched the first Magnit Pharmacy and Magnit Cash&Carry stores.
 The same year, operations started at its button mushroom production facility, the largest of its kind in Russia.
-In 2017, Magnit was placed 3rd in Baker Tilly’s list of Russian businesses with the highest intellectual capital.
-In 2018, the company opened outlets in offices of Russian Post.
-The same year, Magnit joined the ranks of the world’s largest public companies in Forbes’ Global 2000, becoming the only Russian retailer on the list.
+In 2017, Magnit was placed 3rd in Baker Tilly's list of Russian businesses with the highest intellectual capital.
+In 2018, the company opened outlets in the offices of Russian Post.
+The same year, Magnit joined the ranks of the world's largest public companies in Forbes' Global 2000, becoming the only Russian retailer on the list.